 Vermont Counties and Historical Facts

-Vermont Counties records can vary widely from county to county in both quality not to mention quantity.
-Some have been very carefully maintained while some have been much misused and neglected.
-Some Vermont records have purely vanished.
-For genealogists doing research in Vermont there’s no valuable substitute to have an on-site search of county courthouse records.
-For Definitions of all court terms see the Genealogy Encyclopedia.
+Vermont County records vary widely from county to county in both quality and quantity.
+Some have been carefully preserved while others have been much abused and neglected.
+Some Vermont records have simply disappeared.

 The Addison division was dissolved in 1962 and the Orange division was dissolved much later, in 1994.
 See also a list of links to county and county seat government run websites.